 Therefore, God lifted him high… Read more

 I spent part of this morning on sin.
-Not actively sinning, I should hasten to add, although I probably accrued a few transgressions to the old ledger along the way, possibly even before breakfast.
+Not actively sinning, I should hasten to add, although I probably accrued a few transgressions before breakfast.
 But let’s leave that aside, shall we?
 Instead, I’d like to talk about a lecture that I watched today from the recent Mockingbird NYC Conference.
 It was called, “Hiding in Plain Sight: The Lost Doctrine of Sin,” and was delivered by University of Nottingham theologian Simeon Zahl.
 In it, Zahl described sin as a “diagnostic tool of great power.”
 We can’t make sense of ourselves, the world, or God without the category of sin.
 And yet, says Zahl, there is no theological assertion more likely to meet such resolute opposition among his students than this.
 Read more

 We do not tell stories as they are; we tell stories as we are… We do not see things as they are, we see them as we are.